dominusmars/Jackal/README.md

 These will be automated in future.

+recommended: use the docker-compose file after changing the environment vars

 ## Open-source

 Following in the footsteps of Suricata, all of this is free to use and managed as deemed necessary.